-The Issuer's Annual Report required by the Continuing Disclosure Certificate (the "Disclosure Certificate") dated November 1, 2016 with respect to the Series A Bonds for the Fiscal Year ended June 30, 2021 is attached hereto.
+The Authority's Annual Report required by the Continuing Disclosure Certificate (the "Disclosure Certificate") dated January 1, 2014 with respect to the Series A Bonds for the Fiscal Year ended June 30, 2021 is attached hereto.
+Although not required by the Disclosure Certificate, certain information with respect to the Series B Bonds is also included for completeness.